Found! Light at the end of the tunnel

 Could next week be a positive turning point for the world?
 As the vaccine rollout expands and Donald Trump leaves the White House, many believe it marks the start of a brighter chapter.

-The summer brought plagues of locusts to East Africa and a deadly explosion in Beirut.
+Summer brought plagues of locusts to East Africa and a deadly explosion in Beirut.

-One thing is clear: the last year has been one of the bleakest in living memory.
+The last year has been one of the bleakest in living memory.

-Biden has also vowed to overturn Trump’s Muslim ban, rejoin the World Health Organisation and set up a Covid-19 task force.
+Biden has vowed to overturn Trump’s Muslim ban, rejoin the World Health Organisation and set up a Covid-19 task force.

-So, could next week be a positive turning point for the world?
+Could next week be a positive turning point for the world?

 Good days ahead?